Georgia's Perdue sues over 2020 election, pushes fraud claim

 “I want to use my position and legal standing to shine light on what I know were serious violations of Georgia law in the Fulton absentee ballot tabulation,” Perdue said in a statement released by lawyers.
 “We are asking a judge to consider the evidence after our forensic examination of the absentee ballots is completed and hold those persons responsible who engaged in this wrongful conduct.”

-Spokespersons for Fulton County and Georgia Secretary of State Brad Raffensperger didn’t immediately respond to requests for comment.
+“This lawsuit recycles old claims that have already been refuted and is a waste of everyone’s time,” Raffensperger said in a statement.

+Fulton County Commission Chairman Robb Pitts, a Democrat, said it’s “disheartening” to see Perdue “engage in this desperate attempt to appeal to believers of the big lie.”

-The lawsuit is largely a repeat of one that Henry County Superior Court Judge Brian Amero dismissed in October after he ruled the plaintiffs, including longtime Georgia election systems critic Garland Favorito, hadn’t alleged a “particularized injury” and thus didn’t have standing to sue.
-Favorito and other plaintiffs are appealing that dismissal.
+The lawsuit is largely a repeat of one Henry County Superior Court Judge Brian Amero dismissed in October after he ruled the plaintiffs, including longtime Georgia election systems critic Garland Favorito, hadn’t alleged a “particularized injury” and thus didn’t have standing to sue.
+Favorito and other plaintiffs are appealing that dismissal, even though they won the release of electronic ballot images.

-Investigators with the Georgia Secretary of State’s office submitted a report to Amero just before he dismissed the case, saying they found no evidence of fraudulent ballots.
+Raffensperger’s office submitted a legal brief to Amero just before he dismissed the case, saying investigators found no evidence of fraudulent ballots.

-The new lawsuit recounts claims that the investigators debunked, including claims by Susan Voyles and three other auditors during a hand recount, that they saw “pristine” absentee ballots that appeared to have been marked by a computer and weren’t creased as they would have been if they had been put in envelopes.
+The new lawsuit recounts claims that the investigators debunked, including claims by Susan Voyles and three other auditors that during a hand recount they saw “pristine” absentee ballots that appeared to have been marked by a computer and weren’t creased as if they had been put in envelopes.
 The investigators said they couldn’t find any such ballots.

 The suit also renews debunked claims that election officials purposefully lied about stopping counting on election night, claiming that once observers left that election workers pulled out “suitcases” of ballots and counted the votes multiple times, effectively running up the score for Democrats.

 Secretary of State investigators said they found no evidence this had happened, either, saying video showed the suitcases were normal ballot bins brought out when election workers were told to keep counting.
-Investigators said workers told them ballot scanners jammed frequently, requiring workers to make multiple attempts to scan ballots, and that scanner activity logs confirmed paper jams reported by workers and seen on video.
+Investigators said workers told them ballot scanners jammed frequently, requiring workers to make multiple attempts to scan ballots.
+Investigators said scanner activity logs confirmed paper jams reported by workers and seen on video.

-Investigators concluded, therefore, that there was no evidence to corroborate allegations in the lawsuit that election workers scanned and counted fraudulent ballots that had been hidden under tables at the arena.
-The brief notes that former U.S. Attorney BJay Pak reached the same conclusion based on statements made to the FBI and an independent review of the evidence.
+The brief noted that former U.S. Attorney BJay Pak also concluded there was no evidence that workers counted hidden fradulent ballots based on statements made to the FBI and an independent review of the evidence.

 Seth Bringman, a spokesperson for Abrams said that “while David Perdue conducts the conspiracy choir, Stacey will be focused on Georgians.”